FTWtoday City Guide Live Banner

 Nearby: Omni Fort Worth, Water Gardens

 The convention center was built in 1968 and was purchased by the city from Tarrant County in 1997.
-The first phase of the major renovation project is underway and includes straightening Commerce Street.
+The first phase of the major renovation project is currently underway; the highest structural steel beam was hoisted into place back in August, marking a major milestone for the project.

 FTW-T-&-P-warehouse